Eurovision Song Contest 1957: Contest overview

-Corry Brokken (pictured in 1958) had previously represented the Netherlands in before entering the contest again in 1957 and ultimately winning.
+Corry Brokken had previously represented the Netherlands in before entering the contest again in 1957 and ultimately winning the edition.
+In this photo, she is pictured with the country's conductor Dolf van der Linden and violinist Sem Nijveen, who was there during her performance, after their victory.

 The contest was held on 3 March 1957 at 21:00 (CET) and lasted 1 hour.
 The event was hosted by German actress Anaid Iplicjian.

 The winner was the represented by the song "Net als toen", composed by Guus Jansen, written by Willy van Hemert and performed by Corry Brokken.
 Notable among this year's participants were Denmark's Birthe Wilke and Gustav Winckler, the first duo to compete in the contest, who made an impact with a passionate on-screen kiss at the end of their performance; and Germany's Margot Hielscher, the first Eurovision act to use a prop during their performance, in this instance a telephone.

 An award was presented to the winning composer for the first time, taking the form of a medallion, which was awarded at the end of the broadcast by Eberhard Beckmann, director of Hessischer Rundfunk.
 The medallion had been commissioned by Deutsches Fernsehen and designed by sculptor Hans Mettel.
 It featured the Eurovision logo and the words "Grand Prix 1957" on one side, and the mythological figure Europa on a bull on the other side.